rouanw/fail-tests-on-text/README.md

 ![Dependency Status](https://david-dm.org/rouanw/fail-tests-on-text.svg)
 ![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)

+Need to fail your tests when some text is output?

-Tired of React warnings slipping into your code base unnoticed?
+We use this because we were tired of React warnings slipping into our code base unnoticed.

 __1. Install__